New York Liberty’s Breanna Stewart fouled on this attempt but...

 The Liberty had been up by 18 in the second quarter, so it also matched the best comeback and worst collapse overall in a WNBA Finals game.

-So how do you pick your chin up off the court after that type of historic loss and be ready to rebound in Game 2 on Sunday afternoon at Barclays?
-Well, the Liberty insisted after Saturday’s practice that they had moved on.
+So how do you pick your chin up off the court after that type of historic loss and be ready to rebound, which the Liberty will need to do in Game 2 on Sunday afternoon at Barclays?
+Well, they insisted after Saturday’s practice that they have moved on.

 “I think we’ve shaken it off,” Stewart said.
 “Like, it’s one game.
 We know this is a series, and we have another amazing crowd coming on Sunday to help us get back in the right direction in the win column.”